eraserof/Domain-Driven-Design-Door-Dash/README.md

     - Dashers
     - Order Management
     - Vendor
-    For this example we will be looking at Order-Management and Vendor For the Order-Management will only be looking at two sub-domains: Order and Cart.
-We can break down some business rules for these domains:
-        Cart:
+    For this project, I’ll focus on Order Management and Vendor.
+    ### Order Management Subdomains
+        - Cart
+          - A cart can only be modified if it is still in draft status.
+          - Once the cart has been paid for, items cannot be added or removed.
+          - During checkout, the total is calculated and discounts/coupons applied.
+        - Order
+          - Orders have the following statuses, each with rules:
-          - Can only modify the car if there its still in draft status.
-Once the cart has been payed for we cannot modify the cart, so the user is not allowed to add/remove items.
+          - PLACED: can only be placed if the cart has been paid.
-          - When checking out, we need to calculate the total and apply any cupons or dicounts (I will not be implementing this)
-        Order:
-          - Order has several statuses:
-            - PLACED
-              - Can only place an order once it has been payed for
-            - ACCEPTED
-              - The Resturant has accepted the order
-              - A dasher gets assigned
-            - PREPARED
+          - ACCEPTED: restaurant accepts the order, and a dasher is assigned.
-              - The Resturant has started preparing the order
+          - PREPARED: restaurant starts preparing the order → notify the customer.
-              - Notify the customer that the order is being worked on
-            - PICKEDUP
-              - The dasher has picked up the order
+          - PICKED_UP: dasher picks up the order → only possible if order is prepared.
-              - Can only picked up if the order has been prepared
-            - DELIVERED
-              - The dasher has delivered the order
-              - Can only deliever an order if it has been picked up
+          - DELIVERED: dasher delivers the order → only possible if order is picked up.
-            - CANCELED
-              - The order was canceled
-              - can only cancle if the order hasnt been prepared yet.
+          - CANCELED: only possible if the order has not been prepared yet.
-          Vendor:
-            -
+        - Vendor
+          - (To be expanded — e.g., vendor manages menus, availability, etc.)
   ### Application
-    This is where service will live and call the models for their business logic
+    This layer will contain services that coordinate use cases, such as placing an order or checking out a cart.
+These services call into the domain models to enforce business logic.

   ### Infrastructure:
-    All the tables will be in memory, and I will not be using postgres or another database.
-Implementing the databases are beyond the scope of this project
+    For simplicity, all persistence will be in memory.
+No external database (like Postgres) will be used for this project, since persistence concerns are not the main focus here.
   ### Interface:
-    In this example i will only be implmenting some of the Controllers, but we can easily see how we can extend this to include a cli or something else.
+    For this example, I’ll implement only a few REST controllers.
+However, the design would allow easily adding other interfaces (e.g., CLI, GraphQL, or gRPC) later.

 ## Project setup